-Professor Layton and the Curious Village is coming to iOS
+Professor Layton and the Curious Village is coming to iOS - VentureBeat

 The Apple App Store Twitter account revealed today that Professor Layton and the Curious Village is coming to U.S. iOS devices.

 Curious Village first came out for the Nintendo DS in 2007.
-The puzzle and riddle-based adventure game has the titular professor and his young assistant, Luke, solving the mystery surrounding the odd town of St. Mystere.
+The puzzle-and-riddle-based adventure game has the titular professor and his young assistant, Luke, solving the mystery surrounding the odd town of St. Mystere.
 The English-flavored title became a hit that sold millions of copies and spawned six sequels.
 The franchise has sold over 17 million games.

-This mobile port of Curios Village came out in Japan on June 8 as a premium game.
+This mobile port of Curious Village came out in Japan on June 8 as a premium game.
 Level 5, which develops the series, is based in Japan.
 Apple has not yet listed a price for this iOS release.
 This new version is not just a straight port of the Nintendo DS original, as it includes new cutscenes.

 Professor Layton and the Curious Village is coming to iOS 🎩 #Nintendo